SkylerJohnson102020/.github.io-reading-notes-/README.md

 In his own words:
 > _“As time passes, I realize that I must keep doing it, so that I can **KEEP** doing it!”_

-For my about me, vist my [GitHub Portfolio](https://github.com/SkylerJohnson102020)
+For more about me, vist my [GitHub Portfolio](https://github.com/SkylerJohnson102020)